robnightingale/vue-example-project/README.md

 ## Installation and Tutorial

-The installation and tutorial documentation are contained with the project itself, so visit the live demo
+The installation and tutorial documentation are contained within the project itself, so visit the docs on the live demo
 here: https://www.prograhammer.com/vue-example-project/#/docs.

-Note: All the pages in the docs are turned as public and use route hashing, although in your app you will want routes/pages private using route history mode.
-See installation instructions in the docs link above for more info.
+Note: All the pages in the docs are set as public and use route hashing, although in your app you will want routes private and using history mode.
+See installation guide in the link above for more info.

 ## Featuring